-To get up and running with a project, you need to do the following steps:
+To get up and running with a project, you need to take the following steps:

-After logging in the project select screen appears without projects.
+After logging in the project, the select screen appears without projects.

 Click the Add button to create a new project.
 Fill in the project name, details and country in which the project will be executed.

 When you need to manage multiple projects, most of them will have the same settings and structure.
 Creating an empty template project in which you set up the folder structure, roles, forms and workflows is a good way of working.
 This way, you set it up once and copy the project for each new project you need to set up.

-If you already have existing projects you can create a project based on an existing project and select the options you wish to copy in the new project.
+If you already have an existing project, you can create a copy of it based on the original one and select the options that you would like to copy in the new project (for example forms and metadata).

-Only the customer admin can create a new project or copy an existing project.
+Only the customer admin can create a new project or copy an existing one.
 A customer can have multiple customer admins that are managed by the Bricsys 24/7 team.

-Once the project is created and you enter the project, go to the administrator app, the wrench icon in the app bar on your left.
+Once the project is created and you enter the project, click on the wrench icon in the app bar on your left to go to the administration app.

 The Settings category lets you edit the project settings, document settings, calendar settings, administrator settings.